 Action Groups are a good way to be involved in activities you are particularly interested in.
 Action Group participants do not need to be voting “members” of 350 or to attend Hub meetings.

-Each quarter during the year one of our Action Groups will present a public forum or event to which we will invite the Salem community.
+Occasionally during the year one we will present a public forum to which we invite the Salem community.